Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Upgrading-from-2020.1-to-2020.2.md

 From Unity 2020.2, in physically based sky, the sun disk intensity is proportional to its size.
 Before this the sun disk was incorrectly not drive by the sun disk size.

+From Unity 2020.2, EmissiveColorLDR property when using the UseEmissiveIntensity property is not correctly handle as sRGB color space in Decal, Lit, LayeredLit and Unlit shader.
+Previously the EmissiveColor was handled as linear RGB color space.
+A migration script handle the conversion automatically to keep visual matching.

 For project migrating from old 9.x.x-preview package.
 There is a change in the order of enum of Exposure that may shift the current exposure mode to another one in Exposure Volume.
 This will need to be corrected manually by reselecting the correct Exposure mode.

 ## Shadows